erhangundogan/hello-redis/README.md

 hello-redis
 ===========

-NodeJS backend to read and write for Redis.
-Repo includes Dockerfile and minikube deployment script.
+NodeJS backend to read and write from Redis.
+This is a demonstration repo and it should not be deployed to production.

 ## Run